ddarwin/node-api-express-demo/README.md

 - Build the docker image by running ```docker build . -t yourrepositoryname/your_app_name```.

 - Publish the new created container to a your container registry (e.g. Docker Hub, AWS Elastic Container Registry) using ```docker push```.
+-- Note: the container exposes an HTTP listener on port 3000

 - Reference the new container image from the ECS Task definition.